LartTyler/MHWDB-API/.github/CONTRIBUTING.md

 \* Before making any changes to the API data structures, please read the section on [backwards compatibility](#backwards-compatibility).

+When submitting a pull request, please include a detailed changelog describing what changes were made.

 ## Backwards Compatibility
 Maintaining backwards compatibility is very important.
 Any update that changes how response data is structured MUST do